cseanburns/journal-issues/manuscript.md

 device used to bundle journal articles for hard copy printing.
-Printing hard copy journal articles as issues makes economical sense.
+Printing hard copy journal articles as issues made economical sense.
 Bundling is a strategy to reduce cost by packaging multiple products, like journal articles, as one product, like journal issues.
-Bundling articles into journal issues also made sense given the work flow and analog technologies available from the dawn of the scientific journal up to the invention of the internet and the web.
+Bundling articles into journal issues also made sense given the workflow and analog technologies available from the dawn of the scientific journal up to the invention of the internet and the web.
-It simply makes sense, in the print era, to mail issues rather than to mail individual articles.
+It simply made sense, in the print era, to mail issues (collections of articles) rather than to mail individual articles.

+The influence of print era
+cannot be underestimated.
+As @8UJPWJE6#bartling14 wrote,
+the publishing culture
+"is affected by the journal system created when results simply had to be printed on paper" and that now, despite having digital affordances at our disposal that are limited only by our imagination,
+"we are currently in a 'legacy gap'" (p.
+8).

-Since we continue to operate as if we are still using typewriters to write papers and the postal service to manage the submission and publication process,
+Since we continue to operate as if we use typewriters to write papers and the postal service to manage communication about the submission and publication process,
 I think it is safe to claim that we still reside in the *print era*.
 Although we have gone digital, we have gone digital superficially.
-The technologies and work flows we use now are merely simulacra of what we used before the internet and the web.
+The technologies and workflows we use now are merely simulacra of what we used before the internet and the web.
 I find it easy to believe that if we transported